mihaprajs/HomeLab/proxmox/network.md

 3. 100.100.2.XXX for CTs (same as CT ID omitting first digit).
 4. If the second digit is a 0, it is omitted.

+### Other rules:

+1. Expiry keys are disabled for VMs/CTs and main server

 ## SSL certificates
 SSL certificates are set up only on machines that need them for proper operating.
 *Later all the VMs/CTs will get their own SSL certificates.*